openvinotoolkit/openvino/docs/Documentation/torch_compile.md

 Environment Variables
 +++++++++++++++++++++++++++

-* **OPENVINO_TORCH_BACKEND_DEVICE**: enables selecting a speciffic hardware device to run the application.
+* **OPENVINO_TORCH_BACKEND_DEVICE**: enables selecting a specific hardware device to run the application.
   By default, the OpenVINO backend for ``torch.compile`` runs PyTorch applications using the CPU.
 Setting this variable to GPU.0, for example, will make the application use the integrated graphics processor instead.
 * **OPENVINO_TORCH_MODEL_CACHING**: enables saving the optimized model files to a hard drive, after the first application run.
-  This makes them available for the following application executions, redicing the first-inference latency.
+  This makes them available for the following application executions, reducing the first-inference latency.
   By default, this variable is set to ``False``.
 Setting it to ``True`` enables caching.
 * **OPENVINO_TORCH_CACHE_DIR**: enables defining a custom directory for the model files (if model caching set to ``True``).
-  By default, the OpenVINO IR is saved in a the ``cache`` sub-directory, created in the application's root directory.
+  By default, the OpenVINO IR is saved in the ``cache`` sub-directory, created in the application's root directory.

 Windows support
 ++++++++++++++++++++++++++

 Currently, PyTorch does not support ``torch.compile`` feature on Windows officially.
-However it can be accessed by running the below instructions:
+However, it can be accessed by running the below instructions:

 1. Install the PyTorch nightly wheel file - `2.1.0.dev20230713 <https://download.pytorch.org/whl/nightly/cpu/torch-2.1.0.dev20230713%2Bcpu-cp38-cp38-win_amd64.whl>`__ ,